aubreyrjones/mutagen/README.md

 go together into which playbooks.
 Look at the included `playbooks.txt` for an example.

-Each line of the file consists of a final playbook filename, then an equal sign, then a list of each playbook section in the order they go into that playbook.
+Each line of the file consists of a human-friendly playbook name, an equal sign, final playbook filename, another equal sign, then a list of each playbook section in the order they go into that playbook.
 The Mutagen Meta section is _automatically_ appended to the end of every playbook created.

-Do NOT! include the extension (`.txt` or `.pdf`) on any of these file names.
+Do NOT! include the extension (`.txt`, `.odt`, `.pdf` etc) on any of these file names.
 All of that is handled automatically.

 ```
-output_name = common/first_section your_game/second_section your_game/third_section
+Friendly, Human Readable Playbook Name = output_file_name = common/first_section your_game/second_section your_game/third_section
 ```

 You can edit the included `playbooks.txt` or make a new one for your game.

-x### Running the Build
+### Running the Build

 Once you've gotten the prereqs out of the way, you should be able to run the build.